-- Click on the Table button in the toolbar (or choose Insert > Table). - 2.
+- 1. Click on the Table button on the toolbar (or choose Insert > Table). - Table - 2.
 Use the handles to resize the table.
 Table - 3.
 Drag the table to position it where you want it on the slide. - Double-click on a table cell and start typing.
-Press tab or use the arrow keys to move to other cells.
+Press Tab or use the arrow keys to move to other cells.